Powerlearnproject/se-day1-assignment-deshy/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is the process of creating and improving input prompts to interact with AI models, like ChatGPT, in a way that produces precise, pertinent, and excellent results.
+It's important in that it organizes questions to direct the AI to produce the intended results.
+Hence maximizing AI efficiency and ensuring that interactions with models yield accurate, context-aware, and useful responses.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague Prompt: “Write a summary of my research paper on digital health.”
+Optimized Prompt: "In 300 words, provide a summary of the research paper on digital health, including its goals, methodology, main conclusions, and suggestions for further study."

+The optimized prompt is more effective in that the question is more refined and structured in a way that guides the AI to generate the desired output.